Germany's Merkel vows to spearhead coronavirus recovery efforts | DW | 29.06.2020

 'Defend our democracies'

-For his part, Macron said pandemic is not yet at its peak, and that steps needed to be taken at the bloc level to deal with the challenges on the horizon.
+For his part, Macron said the pandemic is not yet at its peak, and that steps needed to be taken at the EU level to deal with challenges on the horizon.

 "We must defend our democracies," he said.

-When asked whether his government was inspired by Germany's response to the pandemic, he offered a clear view from the Elysee.

-The French government was inspired by Germany's response to the 2008 financial crisis when it started managing the economic fallout of the pandemic, Macron said.
+Macron also noted that the French government was inspired by Berlin's response to the 2008 financial crisis when it started managing the economic fallout of the pandemic.
+He mentioned Germany's Kurzarbeit program as a successful mediator for recovery.

 Further topics